macsx82/VariantCalling-snakemake/README.md

 ```

-At this point, we can proceed with the system environment setup, the same we did for the SeqPreprocessing pipeline.
+At this point, we can proceed with the pipeline setup, the same we did for the SeqPreprocessing pipeline.

 ---